Tornado outbreak and floods of April 28 – May 1, 2017: April 28–29

+On April 29, at the 06:00 UTC outlook, the SPC continued their enhanced risk, alongside a 5% risk for tornadoes, lasting through the 1300, 1630, and 2000 UTC outlooks.
+Strong winds associated with the aforementioned upper low would translate across west Texas and the southern Plains that night, alongside by 150–180 m height falls at 500 mb.
+At lower levels in advance of the upper low, a broad low-level jet was placed over parts of Texas, Oklahoma, Louisiana, and Arkansas, with 50-60 kt winds in the 1–2 km agl level.
+This would provide strong low-level shear on April 29, with strengthening deep-layer shear progressing eastward across the southern plains towards the lower Mississippi Valley that night.

+A ridge of high pressure centered over the Atlantic Ocean, allowing high levels of atmospheric pressure originating from the Gulf of Mexico to focus along the front.
+This caused thunderstorm training (clusters of heavy rain and thunderstorms slowly progressing eastwards).
+For the next six hours, the front remained mostly indifferent as it moved slightly eastwards, although a squall line was beginning to form, increasing the threat for large hail, damaging wind gusts and a few tornadoes.
+Although the overall setup that day was not favorable for a widespread tornado outbreak, thunderstorms from earlier in the day left behind an outflow boundary across northeastern Texas, resulting in a localized area of enhanced low-level helicity.
+Deep moisture, high levels of CAPE, and low LCL heights were also present in the area as multiple thunderstorms rode the boundary and dramatically intensified into large tornadic supercells, going on to produce the East Texas tornadoes.

+April 30–May 1

 Overnight into the early hours of April 30, the activity pushed eastward and a powerful squall line of severe thunderstorms with numerous embedded tornadic circulations swept through the Mississippi Valley.
 Throughout the day, the low tracked northeast into the Plains and intensified, causing some snowfall in the mountainous regions and in colder places, meanwhile severe weather continued to occur in the South.
 Forty-two tornadoes occurred across the Southern United States that afternoon and evening, with much of the activity centered in Mississippi.
 While many of these tornadoes were weak, some were large and wedge-shaped and reached EF2 intensity.
 One of these strong tornadoes killed one person and caused damage in the town of Durant, Mississippi.
 On May 1, another squall line of severe storms developed further to the north.
 The Storm Prediction Center ended up issuing a tornado watch for parts of Pennsylvania and New York.
 The storms ended up producing multiple embedded weak tornadoes across the region.
 Tornadoes were not the primary threat; however, and straight line wind gusts up to 85 mph were reported in parts of Pennsylvania and New York which caused a significant amount of damage in the impacted areas.
 Numerous reports of downed trees and power lines were received throughout parts of the Northeastern United States before the event came to an end.